|2.2.7||NSC mpprun wrapper|

 mpprun is the NSC recommended way to start a MPI job. mpprun does not need the MPI modules to be loaded at run time.
 If a MPI binary is built according to NSC recommendations, then mpprun can detect the right settings needed for correctly launching the MPI job. mpprun calls the native MPI launcher from within with the correct settings. mpprun can pass flags to underlying MPI launcher.
+If the OpenMP enironment variable controlling the number of threads is unset when launching an MPI application with mpprun, mpprun will by default set OMP_NUM_THREADS=1.
 For full list of mpprun options use

 Example job script: run an MPI application on two nodes (32 cores)